VIP Manager Corps: Do you Need Extra Help to Engage More Volunteers in Your Mission?

 - Community members that are already helping deliver services or a volunteer program.
 If your organization does not currently have a volunteer program but is committed to using the VIP Manager Corps program to launch one, please provide us with information that demonstrates why you are ready to develop a successful program.

-- Do you already have a volunteer that you want to be your VIP Manager corps Member?
+- Do you already have a volunteer that you want to be your VMC Member?
 They can receive training, support, and a $400 or $800 (depending on cohort length) United Way Service Award while they serve your organization.
 Learn more about how to volunteer here.